vanberge/learn-gcp-terraform/README.md

    * Create a key for this service account in JSON format; which will download to your local machine.
    * Remove newline characters from the JSON file by running ```sed -z 's/\n/,/g' <keyfilename>.json```

-* Next, configure and set up Terraform Cloud
+* Next, configure and set up Terraform Cloud.
+   * Terraform cloud has a free tier that can be used to manage your Infrastructure as code deployments!
    * If you haven't already (and, you're not using GCP's Cloudshell), [install the Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli).
    * Next, Set up [Terraform Cloud](https://app.terraform.io/app) following [this guide](https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation#set-up-terraform-cloud).
      Make sure you choose "API Driven workflow"